noahoct6/Music2Play/README.md

 # Music2Play
 A program written in Python that reads a WAV audio file with music and outputs a collection of musical notes with timing based on envelope amplitude spikes.
 Implements Fast Fourier Transforms (FFT) to determine most prominent frequencies in a given audio slice.
+Currently, works with Mary Had a Little Lamb; the code is currently being optomized to work with different types of songs and instruments.
+Includes support for chords.